publicissapient-france/hands-on-assistant/amazon-alexa/README.md

 # Exercise 1: Build an Alexa Skill with Lambda (Python)

-Start building for Alexa with this quick walkthrough of the skill-building process.
+Start building for Alexa with this quick walk-through of the skill-building process.
 You’ll end with a simple but complete Alexa skill that can run on Amazon Echo or any device with Alexa.
 This tutorial uses the [Alexa Skills Kit](https://developer.amazon.com/alexa-skills-kit), [AWS Lambda](https://aws.amazon.com/lambda/) and Python.

 See here to get started: [Alexa Python Tutorial](https://developer.amazon.com/alexa-skills-kit/alexa-skill-quick-start-tutorial)

-The screenshots in the tutorial may not be exactly the same as the lastest AWS console but you should be able to finish it without problem.
+The screenshots in the tutorial may not be exactly the same as the latest AWS console but you should be able to finish it without problem.
 At the end, you can go to their new testing simulator and test your Alexa skill: